ScottLogic/iOS8-day-by-day/01-swift-intro/01-swift-intro.md

 If you know that you've definitely been passed a string, you don't necessarily need to guard around the cast:

-    let castedParameter = parameter as NSString
+    let castedParameter = parameter as!
+NSString

 A top-tip is to realize that casting arrays is really easy too.
 All arrays that you'll receive from a Cocoa framework will be of the type `[AnyObject]`, since